Shawn Leonard. Image Credit: aptn.ca

 To engage ceremony or meet with a healer is a powerful experience.
 It actually forms the basis of an Indigenous world view which encourages maintaining life balance through acknowledging the spiritual, emotional, physical, and intellectual parts of the self.
 Respected knowledge keepers, healers, seers, Elders can all help guide us in this journey.
 Shawn Leonard is one of these special people.

 I met with Leonard in Toronto in one of the glass offices at the Centre for Social Innovation building on Spadina Avenue.
-He’s a stalky middle-aged man wearing a flannel lumber jacket with tan skin, short grey hair, strong nose, and a friendly face.
+He’s a stocky middle-aged man wearing a flannel lumber jacket with tan skin, short grey hair, strong nose, and a friendly face.
 Our appointment was scheduled for fourty five minutes and after introducing himself he began to explain the fascinating journey of how he became a medium.
 A few things struck me: that it happened fairly late in life, and that he’d only come to connect with his Indigenous identity and community within the last ten years.
 This is a common story of disconnection and re-connection within the Indigenous community.
 Shawn grew up in Nova Scotia away from his home reserve community where his mother was from in Newfoundland.
 The show Spirit Talker follows Shawn’s journey as he travels back to his home territory and shares his Spirit Talker gifts with his community.
 That’s a powerful premise: putting himself back into his estranged community for all to witness and heal from, including the Ancestors.

 Be guided by love and not fear are words I can certainly live by.